-HYLOMORPH is a startup project that was incubated at Wyss Zurich from 2015 to 2020.
+HYLOMORPH is a startup project that was being accelerated at Wyss Zurich from 2015 to 2020.
 It is one of the four initial projects with which Wyss Zurich started its operations.

-The objective of HYLOMOPRPH is to minimize post-surgical complications in medical implants, improve patients' quality of life and reduce associated healthcare costs.
+The objective of HYLOMORPH is to minimize post-surgical complications in medical implants, improve patients' quality of life and reduce associated healthcare costs.

 As the first medical project to be concluded at Wyss Zurich, HYLOMORPH has reached a significant milestone by conducting a first-in-man clinical trial marking the successful completion of its incubation period at Wyss Zurich.

 It is estimated that patients receive more than 10 million medical implants each year worldwide, notably in connection with cardiovascular and plastic surgery.

 Owing to the sub-optimal biocompatibility of existing medical implants, every time a surgeon places such an implant in a patient, fibrosis occurs in the surrounding tissue.
 The patient’s immune system responds with what is known as the foreign body reaction, in which the hosting tissue recognizes the implant as foreign and covers it with a thick layer of fibrotic tissue in an attempt to isolate, destroy and expel it.